ikechukwukamalu8/Resilient-Deep-Ensemble-TTA/README.md

 Post-TTA Prediction
 ```

-This enables the model to adapt to sensor calibration drift while preserving the unsupervised nature of test-time inference.
+The adaptation process is unsupervised with respect to the target labels and is intended to compensate for changes in the input distribution caused by sensor calibration drift.

 ---